godatadriven/academy-dbt-at-scale/docs/group4/checklist.md

 ---

-## Step 10 — Define hard requirements vs nice-to-haves
+## Step 10 - Define hard requirements vs nice-to-haves

+- [ ] Step complete

 As a group, write a short document (can be a markdown file in the repo under `docs/production_requirements.md`) that answers:

-**Hard requirements — must pass before any production deploy:**
+**Hard requirements - must pass before any production deploy:**

 - [ ] All `not_null` + `unique` tests on primary keys pass
 - [ ] All `relationships` tests pass